-These words of Moses summarize the series of warnings, blessings, and curses that conclude the formation of the covenant in Deuteronomy 27-30 (compare Leviticus 26).
-Elements of this covenant include (1) the recounting of what God had done for them, (2) conditions/stipulations (commandments) to be observed in order for the covenant to be maintained, (3) reference to witnesses, and (4) blessings and curses to warn people what would happen if they violated the covenant conditions.
+These words of Moses summarize the series of warnings, blessings, and curses that concludes the formation of the covenant in Deuteronomy 27-30 (compare Leviticus 26).
+Elements of this covenant include (1) the recounting of what God had done for His people, (2) conditions/stipulations (commandments) to be observed in order for the covenant to be maintained, (3) reference to witnesses, and (4) blessings and curses to warn the people what would happen if they violated the covenant conditions.

-Scholars have found that these elements appear in the same order in political treaties involving non-Israelite peoples, such as the Hittites.
-So, for establishing God's covenant with the Israelites, He used a form they would understand and would impress upon them as forcefully as possible the nature and consequences of the mutually binding relationship into which they were choosing to enter.
+It has been shown that these elements appear in the same order in political treaties involving non-Israelite peoples, such as the Hittites.
+So, for establishing His covenant with the Israelites, God used a form they would understand and that would impress upon them as forcibly as possible the nature and consequences of the mutually binding relationship into which they were choosing to enter.
 The potential benefits of the covenant were staggering, but if Israel broke their agreement, they would be worse off than ever.

-In your own Christian walk, how have you experienced the principle of blessings and curses as seen above?
+How, in your own Christian walk, have you experienced the principle of blessings and curses as seen above?